giacomo-gcad/carbon/total_carbon/ReadMe.md

 This procedure is used to compute the total carbon dataset, as the sum of individual Carbon pools.

-Before summing up, for each pixel measurement units of each Carbon pool are converted from density (Mg/ha) to amount (Mg), by multiplying each pixel value for the actual area (in ha) of that pixel.
+Before summing up the five carbon pools, for each pool:
+- pixel measurement units are converted from density (Mg/ha) to amount (Mg), by multiplying each pixel value for the actual area (in ha) of that pixel.
+- the [forest mask] is applied in order to set to NULL all non-forest pixels

-The script [compute_total_carbon.sh](./compute_total_carbon.sh) performs the following operations:
+Then, the five pools are summed up tu produce the Total Carbon dataset.
+The script [compute_total_carbon.sh](./compute_total_carbon.sh) performs all the above described operations.

-[...]
-To be developed